energy-demand-forecast/energy_demand_forecast/README.md

-# Project Title
+# Energy Demand Forecast
-*Audience: Target audience for my final report is the data science team at ERCOT*
+*Audience: The target audience for our final report is the data science team at ERCOT*

 <hr style="background-color:silver;height:3px;" />